Image-to-Video Transfer Learning based on Image-Language Foundation Models: A Comprehensive Survey: Coarse-grained Video Understanding

-Video captioning aims to generate natural language descriptions of video content.
-It has evolved from early template-based methods~\cite{caption:recon,caption:multi,caption:dense} to the adaptation of large pre-trained foundation models.
-Many works adopt a post-network tuning strategy to enhance features from frozen image encoders.
-Clip4Caption~\cite{caption:clip4caption} introduces a post-network for temporal segment sampling and utilizes contrastive pretraining to learn text-aligned video embeddings from CLIP features.
-EvCap~\cite{caption:evcap} also employs a post-network approach to fuse global visual contexts with specific action and object cues extracted by a pretrained CLIP model. mPLUG-2~\cite{caption:mplug2} introduces a partial pretraining paradigm where a dual-vision encoder decouples spatial and temporal modeling by augmenting shared spatial self-attention layers with a novel local temporal modeling module for video inputs.
-MAMS~\cite{caption:mams} introduces a model-agnostic Side-Tuning framework that utilizes a module selector to adaptively choose between captioning modules of different sizes and incorporates an adaptive attention masking scheme to focus on important visual tokens.
 Similarly, CM$^2$~\cite{caption:remember} enhances CLIP features using multi-scale temporal convolutions and a cross-modal memory module that retrieves relevant textual semantics as external cues.
 In contrast, SWINBERT~\cite{caption:swinbert} proposes an end-to-end fine-tunable architecture, employing a Video Swin Transformer to extract dense spatio-temporal tokens which are then processed by a multimodal transformer with sparse attention for effective long-range modeling.
 More recent approaches focus on improving temporal precision.
-Vid2Seq~\cite{caption:vid2seq} presents a unified framework for joint event captioning and localization by augmenting the language model's vocabulary with special time tokens that serve as explicit temporal models.
-VTG-LLM~\cite{tvg:vtgllm} enhances pretrained encoders by injecting temporal cues like sequential and absolute time embeddings and employs a slot-based token compression mechanism for the efficient handling of long video sequences.
+Vid2Seq~\cite{caption:vid2seq} presents a unified framework for joint event captioning and localization by augmenting the language model's vocabulary with special time tokens that serve as an explicit temporal modeling component.
+VTG-LLM~\cite{caption:vtgllm} enhances pretrained encoders by injecting temporal cues like sequential and absolute time embeddings and employs a slot-based token compression mechanism for the efficient handling of long video sequences.
 HierarQ~\cite{hierarq} leverages a trainable hierarchical Q-Former as post network, equipped with a two-stream feature modulator and dedicated memory banks, to compress frozen video features into a compact representation for a LoRA-adapted LLM.